 José A. Villamil became one of our directors on June 30, 2004.
 Mr. Villamil has over 30 years of experience as a private business economist, university educator and as a high-level policymaker of both the federal and State of Florida governments.
-Mr. Villamil was the Chief Executive Officer of The Washington Economics Group, Inc. ("WEG"), serving in such position from 1993 to 1998 and from 2000 to July 2008.
-Since August 2008, Mr. Villamil serves as the Dean of the School of Business of St. Thomas University, Miami Florida, while continuing to serve as Principal Advisor to the clients of WEG.
+Mr. Villamil was the Chief Executive Officer of The Washington Economics Group, Inc. ("WEG"), an economic consulting firm, serving in such position from 1993 to 1998 and from 2000 to July 2008.
+Since August 2008, Mr. Villamil has served as the Dean of the School of Business of St. Thomas University, Miami Florida, while continuing to serve as Principal Advisor to the clients of WEG.
 From 1999 to 2000, he was Director for Tourism, Trade and Economic Development of Florida.
 Mr. Villamil served most recently as Chairman of the Council of Economic Advisors of Florida and a member of the board of directors of Enterprise Florida, Inc. Since April 2003, Mr. Villamil has been director of Mercantil CommerceBank, N.A. and CommerceBank Holding Corp.
 Most recently, Mr. Villamil served as a member of former President George W. Bush Advisory Committee on Trade Policy and Negotiations.
 From 1989 to 1993, Mr. Villamil served as Chief Economist and later as Undersecretary for Economic Affairs at the United States Department of Commerce.
+We nominated Mr. Villamil because of his expertise in the field of economics.

 Mitchell A. Yelen became one of our directors on September 28, 2007.
-Mr. Yelen is currently the Director of tax services at Pinchasik, Strongin, Muskat, Stein & Company, P.A. where he has been employed since 1984 specializing in litigation support, complex tax research and financial planning.
+Mr. Yelen is currently the Director of tax services at Pinchasik, Strongin, Muskat, Stein & Company, P.A., a CPA firm, where he has been employed since 1984 specializing in litigation support, complex tax research and financial planning.
 Mr. Yelen previously held positions at CPA firms: Kaufman, Rossin & Co., P.A. and Alexander Grant & Co., P.A.
 Among other degrees, he holds an M.B.A. in Finance from Northwestern University and a J.D. and L.L.M. in taxation from the University of Miami.
+We nominated Mr. Yelen because of his knowledge of accounting and finance.

 Jason L. Shrinsky became one of our directors on November 2, 1999.
 Mr. Shrinsky is a retired partner from the law firm Kaye Scholer LLP, which he joined as a partner in 1986.
 Mr. Shrinsky has been a lawyer counseling corporations and high net worth individuals on financings, mergers and acquisitions, other related financial transactions and regulatory procedures since 1964.
 Kaye Scholer LLP has served as our legal counsel for more than 20 years.
+We nominated Mr. Shrinsky because of his knowledge of financial transactions and regulatory procedures.

-Frank Flores became our Chief Revenue Officer of the radio segment and General Manager of the radio market on April 1, 2009.
-Previously, Mr. Flores was the General Manager and Vice President of the New York radio market from January 2005 to March 2009 and VP/Director of Sales from July 2004 to January 2005.
+Frank Flores became Chief Revenue Officer of our radio segment and General Manager of the New York market on April 1, 2009.
+Previously, Mr. Flores was General Manager and Vice President of the New York radio market from January 2005 to March 2009 and VP/Director of Sales from July 2004 to January 2005.
 Mr. Flores is responsible for overseeing the revenue and profit performance of all of our radio stations and the day-to-day operational matters of the New York radio market.
-Prior to joining us, he was the general sales manager from 2003 to 2004 and local sales manager the previous twelve years for WXRK-FM with Infinity Broadcasting Corporation.
+Prior to joining us, he was the general sales manager of CBS Radio from 2003 to 2004 and the local sales manager the previous twelve years for WXRK-FM with Infinity Broadcasting Corporation.